 When touring the inside of the palace, it is important to enter on the right wing side as opposed to the left.
 We entered on the wrong side and ended up accidentally going out the exit way before we were ready!
 (Thankfully, they let us back in, but we had to go through security again!)

-- Entering on the right will take you through the Gallery of the History of the Palace, and up the stairs to the Louis XIV rooms.
+After you enter on the correct side of the palace, you will go through the Gallery of the History of the Palace, and up the stairs to the Louis XIV rooms.
+From here, you will enter the State Apartment rooms which eventually leads to the Hall of Mirrors.

 The Hall of Mirrors was my favorite room in the entire palace.
 It is a massive space with huge windows, a painted ceiling, and multiple sparkling chandeliers.